 The Indian manufacturing industry has been picking pace over the past few years with the government striving to position India as a global manufacturing destination.
 India is planning to increase the share of the manufacturing industry in GDP to 20% by 2025, betting big on schemes such as PLI, ‘Make in India’, etc.

-Also Read: Best Manufacturing Business Ideas in 2021
+Also Read: Most Profitable Manufacturing Business Ideas in India

 Today, India has emerged as an attractive destination for investments in manufacturing with investments from both foreign as well as local companies.
 Interestingly, India has seen a lot of young entrepreneurs foraying into the manufacturing sector from Tier 2 and Tier 3 cities of the country, which is a very good sign of decentralization of industrial development.
 As more and more entrepreneurs planning to explore opportunities in the Indian manufacturing industry, let us look at various steps to start a manufacturing business.

 Market research is essential for any kind of industry and is a pre-requisite to starting a business.
 It helps to logically conclude about various things related to the business such as the size of the plant, location, investments, etc. Market research provides a holistic and nuanced view of the market dynamics and your competitors.